hoplon/hoplon-template/README.md

 ## License

-Copyright © 2013 Micha Niskin
+Copyright © 2013 Micha Niskin and Contributors

 Distributed under the Eclipse Public License, the same as Clojure.